PACO-CPU/minimal-mistakes/_docs/002 - concepts.md

 * compute the approximation level for the approximated ALU
 * depending of an annotation write into the binary either a new instruction or using an old one

-The concepts how to compute the approximation level for the approximate ALU is described in detail in the [design document](/paco-cpu/docs/design-doc.pdf#nameddest=sec:lang-instruction-approx).
+The concepts how to compute the approximation level for the approximate ALU is described in detail in the [Design Document](/paco-cpu/docs/design-doc.pdf#nameddest=sec:lang-instruction-approx).

 ### LUT Compiler